zunayeed/SpringBoot/SpringbootInBrief.md

            3) Architectural flexibility: strong modular concept
            4) Follows current trend: spring boot helps develpo microservices very easily

-Maven is used to manage the dependency of Java projects
+- Maven is used to manage the dependency of Java projects

-Springboot is one of the popular spring framework to develop micro services.
+- Springboot is one of the most popular spring framework to develop micro services.
-Group Id: package name
+- Group Id: package name
-Artifact Id: class name
+- Artifact Id: class name

-SpringApplication.run launches a Springboot Application
+- SpringApplication.run launches a Springboot Application

-spring-boot-starter-parent has all default configuration of all important maven dependencies
+- `spring-boot-starter-parent` has all default configuration of all important maven dependencies

-Spring Boot Starter Web provides: 1) all dependies to run web applications: core, mvc, validation,login Dev tools helps developer in saving time
+- Spring Boot Starter Web provides: 1) all dependies to run web applications: core, mvc, validation,login Dev tools helps developer in saving time

-MVC:
+## MVC:
-1)  when dispatcher servlet sees that a request is coming to  /login, it sends the request to it sends the request to LoginController's loginMessage method because /login is mapped to it.
+1. When dispatcher servlet receives  a request  coming as  `/login`, it sends the request to  LoginController's loginMessage method because `/login` is mapped to it.

-    dispatcher servlet gets this login, and due to @ResponseBody, dispatcher servlet will directly return this content to the browser.
+2. dispatcher servlet gets this login, and due to @ResponseBody, dispatcher servlet will directly return this content to the browser.

       dispatcherServlet does not know the path of login.jsp.
 It search for a view named "login".